mapninja/Earthsys144/week04/02_network_analysis_with_qgis.md

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.

-> **Attribution note:** This exercise is adapted from Ujaval Gandhi's excellent tutorial on basic network visualization and routing in QGIS.
+> **Attribution note:** This exercise is adapted from Ujaval Gandhi's tutorial on basic network visualization and routing in QGIS.

 ## Overview

 This lab introduces **network analysis** in QGIS using a street dataset from San Francisco.

-In GIS, a network is a connected system of lines and nodes that can be used to model movement.
+In GIS, a network is a connected system of lines and nodes that can model movement.
 Roads are one of the most common examples.
-Once a line dataset is treated as a network, GIS can do more than display it: it can analyze connectivity, direction, and route options.
+Once a street layer is treated as a network, QGIS can do more than display it.
+It can use attributes such as one-way direction to calculate legal routes.

 In this exercise, you will:

-1. add and inspect a street-network dataset
+1. load and inspect a street-network dataset
-2. symbolize one-way streets so traffic direction is visible
+2. symbolize one-way streets with directional arrows
 3. use the shortest-path tool to calculate a route between two points
-4. create a final map layout showing the route
+4. create a final layout showing the route

 > **Concept note:** A road network is not just a line map.
-It is a structured system where attributes such as one-way direction affect which routes are actually possible.
+It is an analytical structure where geometry and movement rules both matter.

 ## Getting Ready